Facebook Skip to main content

 Wendy Baesler received an undergraduate and masters’ degree in accounting from Brigham Young University and a PhD in Business Administration with an accounting emphasis from the University of Washington.
 She has taught for the University of Washington for more than 20 years.
 Her education is primarily in accounting, psychology, finance, and economics.
 She has completed many consulting projects helping businesses with complex accounting issues and lawsuit response.
 She has also helped the Washington State Department of Health with program evaluation.

-Jean Choy is an Associate Dean of Executive Education at the University of Washington Foster School of Business responsible for developing long-term strategic partnerships to promote new business development and collaborative initiatives with corporations, academic institutions, and government offices.
+Jean Choy is an Associate Teaching Professor of Management and the Associate Dean of Executive Education at the University of Washington Foster School of Business responsible for developing long-term strategic partnerships to promote new business development and collaborative initiatives with corporations, academic institutions, and government offices.
 She teaches about soft skills in the Global Executive MBA Program as well as in numerous executive education programs primarily for working professionals.
 Some aspects of soft skills can be applied universally, but at the same time, understanding the different cultures and challenges becomes an integral part of teaching topics such as presentation skills, cross-cultural communications, and managing team dynamics.
 Jean has been successful in bridging these gaps and consistently receives top teaching ratings.

 Jennifer Graves is an Assistant Teaching Professor of Operations Management and an Affiliate Instructor of Finance at the UW Foster School of Business.
 She has taught courses on the topics of personal finance and operations management.
 Professor Graves was previously at Keystone Strategy (a consulting firm that specializes in AI/ML and digital operations) and co-led the Seattle office, where she expanded the Pacific Northwest presence.
 She brought a wealth of knowledge in operations, innovation, and digital transformation with a focus on expanding the firm’s offerings and leveraging AI/ML within supply chain, inventory, manufacturing processes, and distribution networks.
 Professor Graves’ other past roles include leading store inventory at Starbucks for all 10,000 stores in the U.S. and Canada and working at Bain & Company in private equity, consumer products, retail, manufacturing, and education.
 A graduate of the University of Washington Foster School of Business, she holds a B.A. in finance and marketing.
 She earned an MBA from the Harvard Business School.